 The ten-round competition will run between May and August, with the Grand Final to be played in September during the AFL Bye-Round.

 You can find the competition fixture and results on the VWFL website.

 Five teams will take part in the competition.

 AFL Wheelchair is an inclusive sport.
 We welcome people with physical disability or mobility issues, of all genders, to get involved.
 The VWFL is also inclusive of people without disability who want to give it a try.

-If you’re interested in being part of the VWFL, register for the Open Skills Session on Sunday 15 April and the VWFL Draft Combine on Sunday 22 April.
+If you’re interested in being part of the VWFL or learning AFL Wheelchair skills, register for the Open Skills Sessions on Sunday 24 June and Sunday 29 July 2018.
 Both events will be held at Boroondara Sports Complex.

 You don’t need any previous experience, but if you have any questions about trying AFL Wheelchair for the first time, contact our Manager, Sport and Recreation – Ayden Shaw.